justinglobal/codeguild/notes.md

 # JS Object prototypes

 can inherit missing values for an object

 see david notes

+# Writing interactive JS and using event handlers and 'callbacks'

+make functions to perform operations on data

+put functions in 'main' functions
+*THEN*
+write event handlers and callbacks